textlint/textlint/README.md

 ![screenshot lint pretty-error](docs/resources/screenshot-lint-pretty-error.png)

-textlint has no default rule!!
+textlint has no default rules!!

 Use textlint with `--rule` or `--rulesdir`, `.textlintrc` config file.